 Anticholinergics were the first pharmaceutical drugs used to treat PD.
 However, they are not as effective in reducing the motor symptoms of the condition compared to other treatments like carbidopa-levodopa therapy and dopamine agonists.
 Anticholinergics may be used as an additional treatment to help relieve the tremor of PD.
-They may be especially useful in the early stages of PD when symptoms are mild.1,2
+They are typically used in younger people with PD due to side effects.1,2

 How do anticholinergics work?

 The motor symptoms of PD are caused by the reduction in dopamine.
 This is a neurotransmitter (chemical messenger) that sends signals in the brain to produce smooth, purposeful movement.
 As PD damages and destroys the nerve cells that make dopamine, the motor symptoms of PD appear.1,2

 The primary treatments for PD directly affect dopamine.
 However, anticholinergics work in a different way to treat the symptoms of PD.
 They block the action of acetylcholine.
 This is another neurotransmitter involved in messages from the brain to the muscles.
 Anticholinergics work on correcting an imbalance between acetylcholine and dopamine in an area of the brain.
 Anticholinergics are often used in along with other treatments for PD.1,2